What is death in service benefit?

 Will death in service cover my mortgage?

-Therefore if you do want to ensure it covers your mortgage, a mortgage life insurance policy might be a better option.
+This is where life insurance can me more beneficial.
+If you want to ensure your mortgage is covered when you die, a mortgage life insurance policy might be a better option.
 For added protection, you could have a policy in place as well as death in service.

 It’s also important to remember that if you leave your job the benefit ends.
 There’s no guarantee your next employer will offer the same benefit.